 Filling tax can be daunting, stressful, and confusing.
 Not all of us enjoy doing taxes, and this explains why most people leave it at last.
 Millions of Americans are meandering and scrambling to track down bank statements, receipts, and other vital documents to meet the filing deadline.
 However, it’s not good to rush at the last minute because you can make mistakes that will later cost you money.
-To improve accuracy, you should consider using available tax software and tools like HMRC IR35 calculator.
 So, what are these common mistakes to avoid when filing tax?

 The first thing that the IRS reviews keenly when it comes to tax return is math.
 Math mistakes are something you should avoid at any cost.
 Using a tax software and tax professional should help you to abandon these mistakes.
 Today, many taxpayers still do tax filing manually.
 Just check your math.
 Remember that small error can leave you at a risk of facing IRS penalties.
 If you slip, you will make understate deductions, overstate your income and finally end up overpaying when filing returns.

 We tend to ignore filling out taxes.
 If you want to make more mistakes, then do it late.
 Just check the information and return details in advance.
 Don’t relax or get busy and decide that tax is the last thing to deal with.
 You’ll have missed the point.
 Failing to file in time will result in penalties and additional costs.
 Keep in mind that the authority gives enough time to file the reruns.
 Therefore, you have ample time to pull together actually file and all your tax information.